Ferris-Labs/site-draft/content/en/docs/Overview/development-lifecycle.md

 Create the new service and upload the script to the service.

-Now we edit our earlier service **hello_world/app.py** to send out a custom event type
+Now we edit our earlier service **hello_world/app.py** to send out a custom event type.

 ```python
 import sys